 Science Bob - Science fair ideas, science q & a, experiments, research help

-Surfing the Net with Kids – Easy Science Experiments - Hands-on science experiments at home or in the classroom are a fun way to engage kids and get them excited about science.
+Surfing the Net with Kids – Science Resources - Resources and hands-on science experiments at home or in the classroom are a fun way to engage kids and get them excited about science.
 Today's sites house hundreds of easy experiments that can be done with supplies that you probably have around the house.

 Top Science Project Ideas -Are you looking for an idea for a science fair project but don’t know what to do?
 Check out this site for a list of project ideas for elementary and middle school students.